Philoptochos Society

 Executive Board

-President - Pam Layden, 1st Vice President - Tamara Reeves, 2nd Vice President - Georgia Carson, Recording Secretary - Cindy Hughes, Corresponding Secretary - Vicky Dolan, Treasurer - Marlene Graham, Assistant Treasurer - Annette Cash, Advisor - Kathy Nelson, Board Members at Large: Cynthia Asvestas, Marie-Claire Valdez, Suzie Zampas.
+President - Pam Layden; 1st Vice President - Tamara Reeves; 2nd Vice President - Georgia Carson; Recording Secretary - Cindy Hughes; Corresponding Secretary - Vicky Dolan; Treasurer - Marlene Graham; Assistant Treasurer - Annette Cash; Advisor - Kathy Nelson; Board Members at Large: Cynthia Asvestas, Penny Danos, Suzie Zampas.

 For more information see the monthly newsletter - Philanthropy Witness, the Official Newsletter of the Greek Orthodox Ladies Philoptochos Society.